Nabakrushna Choudhuri: Post Independence

-He resigned from the post in the wake of his son's suicide.
-He continued his social work.
+He resigned from the post in the wake of his son's suicide and continued his social work.

 Jawaharlal Nehru wanted that him to return to Government.
 He tried to persuade him, but did not succeed initially.
 However a series of letters exchanged between Nehru and Malati Devi suggests that ultimately he was persuaded through to become the Chief Minister of Odisha in 1950.
 This government resigned in 1952 February to make way for independent India's first elected government.

-The First general election of independent India was held in 1951–52.
-The Odia speaking princely states merged with the Province of Odisha (then called Orissa) and elections were held for a common legislature.
+The first general election of independent India was held in 1951–52.
+The Odia speaking princely states merged with the Province of Orissa (now known as Odisha) and elections were held for a common legislature.
 Choudhury won his election as MLA from Barachana.
-Congress became the single largest party but short of majority.However, with support of six independent MLAs he assumed the post of Chief minister.
+Congress became the single largest party but short of majority.However, with support of six independent MLAs he assumed the post of Chief minister of Odisha province.

-During his Chief Minister-ship, the Zamindari system was abolished.
+During his Chief Ministership, the Zamindari system was abolished.
 This gave the farmers ownership right on their cultivated land.
 His proposal for local self government 'Anchal Shasan' became a reality.
 This was the precursor to the Community Development Programme launched in Odisha on the Gandhi Jayanti Day of 1952.
-The Hirakud Dam's construction was completed during Nabababu's Chief Ministership.
+The Hirakud Dam's construction was completed during Naba babu's Chief Ministership.
 In 1954, an Agriculture College and a Veterinary College were established at Bhubaneswar.
 An Engineering College was also established at Burla, Sambalpur.
-The Agriculture and Veterinary Colleges became two components of the Odisha University of Agriculture and Technology, which also had a Department of Architecture.
-Nabababu was a member of its Governing Body for many years.
+The Agriculture and Veterinary Colleges became two components of the Odisha University of Agriculture and Technology, which also had a Department of Architecture to serve the needs of drafting new plans for a brand new capital to be constructed for the state of Odisha.
+Naba babu was a member of its Governing Body for many years.
 The Burla Engineering College became a part of the Sambalpur University.

 Acharya Vinoba Bhave had launched the Bhoodan and Gramdan movement when Nabababu was the Chief Minister.
 He was deeply involved in this movement.
 He was moving with Vinoba from village to village spreading the message of Gramdan.

 There was a flood in 1955 which was calamitous to people of Odisha.
 There were criticism and opposition to his handling of the crisis.
 Due to which he resigned as chief minister and also the primary membership of Congress.